david10sing/plugin-astro/README.md

 When running the `astro build` command, a new DB file will be persisted in the `dist/assets` directory.
 For the particular case of this example, it will be saved in the file `dist/assets/lyraDB_mydb.json`.

-## TODO

-- Exposing an in-memory DB via some global registry/getter, so pages, layouts and other components can use it.
-- Support other storage formats other than JSON for persisted DBs, to decrease bandwidth usage.
-- Paralellize some indexing & persistence operations, to decrease its associated wall-time overhead.